-ISBN 978-1-925007-40-4
+ISBN 978-1-925007-62-6

-With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attribution 3.0 Australia (http://creativecommons.org/licences/by/3.0/au) licence.
+With the exception of the Commonwealth Coat of Arms and where otherwise noted, all material presented in this document is provided under a Creative Commons Attribution 3.0 Australia (creativecommons.org.au) licence.

-The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 3.0 AU licence (http://creativecommons.org/licences/by/3.0/au/legalcode).
+The details of the relevant licence conditions are available on the Creative Commons website (accessible using the links provided), as is the full legal code for the CC BY 3.0 AU licence (creativecommons.org.au).
 The document must be attributed as the Department of Social Services Five steps to entry into an aged care home.
 Contact us